-The chief administrative office of the college or university shall obtain a certificate of compliance from the building official of the locality in which the college or university is located or in the case of state-owned buildings, from the

-Director of the Department of General Services.
+The chief administrative office of the college or university shall obtain a certificate of compliance from the building official of the locality in which the college or university is located or in the case of state-owned buildings, from the Director of the Department of General Services.

-The provisions of this section shall not apply to any dormitory at a state-supported military college or university which is patrolled twenty-four hours a day by military guards.
+The provisions of this section shall not apply any dormitory at a statesupported military college or university which is patrolled twenty-four hours a day by military guards.
 (1982, c.
 357.)

-- § 36-99.4.
-Smoke detectors in certain juvenile care facilities.
-Battery or AC-powered smoke detector devices shall be installed in all local and regional detention homes, group homes, and other residential care facilities for children or juveniles which are operated by or under the auspices of the Department of Corrections, regardless of when the building was constructed, in accordance with the provision of the Uniform Statewide Building Code by July 1, 1986.
+- § 36-99.4 Smoke detectors in certain juvenile care facilities.
+Battery or AC-powered smoke detector devices shall be installed in all local and regional detention homes, group homes, and other residential care facilities for children or juveniles which are operated by or under the auspices of the Department of Youth and Family Services, regardless of when the building was constructed, in accordance with the provision of the Uniform Statewide Building Code by July 1, 1986.
 Administrators of such homes and facilities shall be responsible for the installation and maintenance of the smoke detector devices.
 (1984, c.
-179.) - § 36-99.4.
-(Effective July 1, 1990) Smoke detectors in certain juvenile care facilities.
-Battery or AC-powered smoke detector devices shall be installed in all local and regional detention homes, group homes, and other residential care facilities for children or juveniles which are operated by or under the auspices of the Department of Youth Services, regardless of when the building was constructed, in accordance with the provision of the Uniform Statewide Building Code by July 1, 1986.
-Administrators of such homes and facilities shall be responsible for the installation and maintenance of the smoke detector devices.
-(1984, c.
 179; 1989, c.
 733.) - § 36-99.5.
 Smoke detectors for the deaf and hearing-impaired.
-Smoke detectors providing an effective intensity of not less than 100 candels to warn a deaf or hearing-impaired individual shall be provided, upon request by the occupant to the landlord or proprietor, to any deaf or hearing-impaired occupant of any of the following occupancies, regardless of when constructed:

-1. All dormitory buildings arranged for the shelter and sleeping accommodations of more than twenty individuals;

-2. All multiple-family dwellings having more than two dwelling units, including all dormitories, boarding and lodging houses arranged for shelter and sleeping accommodations of more than five individuals; or
+Smoke detectors providing an effective intensity of not less than 100 candela to warn a deaf or hearing-impaired individual shall be provided, upon request by the occupant to the landlord or proprietor, to any deaf or hearing-impaired occupant of any of the following occupancies, regardless of when constructed: - 1.
+All dormitory buildings arranged for the shelter and sleeping accommodations of more than twenty individuals; - 2.
+All multiple-family dwellings have more than two dwelling units, including all dormitories, boarding and lodging houses arranged for shelter and sleeping accommodations of more than five individuals; or - 3.
 All buildings arranged for use of one-family or two-family dwelling units.
 A tenant shall be responsible for the maintenance and operation of the smoke detector in the tenant's unit.